 COMBAT HIV/AIDS, MALARIA AND OTHER DISEASES

-- New HIV infections continue to decline in the hardest-hit regions.
+- New HIV infections continue to decline in most regions.

-- More people than ever are living with HIV due to fewer AIDS-related deaths and the continued large number of new infections.
+- More people than ever are living with HIV due to fewer AIDS-related deaths and the continued large number of new infections with 2.5 million people are newly infected each year.

 - Comprehensive knowledge of HIV transmission remains low among young people, along with condom use.

-- Access to treatment for people living with HIV increased in all regions.
+- While the target was missed by 2011, access to treatment for people living with HIV increased in all regions.

-- At the end of 2011, 8 million people were receiving antiretroviral therapy for HIV or AIDS in developing regions.
-This total constitutes an increase of over 1.4 million people from December 2009, and the largest one-year increase ever.
+- At the end of 2011, 8 million people were receiving antiretroviral therapy for HIV.
+This total constitutes an increase of over 1.4 million people from December 2010.

 Have halted by 2015 and begun to